adservo/node-structures/README.md

   .on('error', function (err) { console.log(err); })
   .init();
 ```
-person.list and person.address should be functions which return a database query suitable for use with node-postgres / any-db.
+person.list and person.addresses should be functions which return a database query suitable for use with node-postgres / any-db.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).